Insurances Accepted:

 ◼ Income-Based Sliding Scale (Reserved for formerly incarcerated people)

 Many people I work with describe their previous experiences with therapy as “shallow” or “surface level.”
 My take is that we’ve got to dig deep to create real change.
-Freud said it best when he wrote, "Being entirely honest with oneself is a good exercise."
+Life is short, and you’ve got a life to live—so let’s get to it.

 Training and Credentials: